A school of love and learning for all

-In 2019 we celebrate our 40th Anniversary.
-It is a perfect opportunity to listen to stories about and reflect on the journey that has brought us to this place today.
-To see where, through the actions of so many, the Spirit has been alive and present, forming children, supporting families and providing wisdom and compassion to an open and listening staff.
+Last year we celebrated our 40th Anniversary.
+It was a perfect opportunity to reflect on the journey that has brought us to this place today.
+To see where, through the actions of so many, the Spirit has been alive and present, forming children, supporting families and providing wisdom and compassion to an open and listening community.

-Our Annual Improvement Plan 2019 identifies three main focus areas for development this year.
-Our goals are:
+Our Annual Improvement Plan 2020 identifies three main focus areas for development this year.
+We want to achieve:

 We have a great year ahead and we look forward to working in partnership with all of our families.